Recent work

 wilde and wilde conservation area planning consent for compact dining experience

-It was imperative to keep the external building envelope rational as we were designing for a self-build client with a challenging budget.
+It was imperative to keep the external building envelope rational as we were designing for a self-build client.
 The Architects were able to add a dramatic curved wall leading into the new kitchen space, with a feature roof-light over the new family dining area.

 jksnjkncsc architects wilde and wilde